Sun Lamps for Winter Depression

 - Read the guide.
 Please read it.
 You will treat yourself much much better this way.

 - Enjoy your Sunbathing.

 Many people benefit from using the light box for between 15 to 30 minutes a day, but some enjoy longer periods of exposure.
 The beauty of this form of treatment is that it can be customized to suit the particular needs of the user and, because it does not need to be administered under clinical conditions, it can be used in a patient’s home or workplace.

 There is no need for light treatment to interfere or interrupt the normal day.
 Light treatment is not dangerous, though possible side effects may occur.
 Most are minimal, rare, and short-lived; a few patients may experience headaches, nausea, or eyestrain, but these are generally mild and disappear after a day or two.

 Where can I Find These Sunlight Generating Machines?

-Occasionally, we advise chronic SAD sufferers to get a professional lamp at Alaska Northern Light website.
+We sure did.
+Occasionally, we advise chronic SAD sufferers to get a professional lamp at Alaska Northern Lights website.

 You may also read our North Star 10,000 Review which is also our favorite sun lamp.